phyll119/DataAnalyst_Udacity_Ford-GoBike-Project-2019/readMe_Project4_20jun.md

-This project was the final project in the
+This project was the final project completed for the Udacity Data Analytics Nanodegree program.
+Reviewer's comments are in a separate file.

+(Udacity is a for-profit educational organization that offers online courses. udacity.com) pml 20jun19

 # Ford GoBike System Data